 For people with Cystic Fibrosis and other pulmonary diseases, routine compliance with aerosolized treatments and pill management interfere with the daily flow of life.
 The integrated health platform is designed to provide information on current treatment and adherence for people living, studying, and working with lung disease.

-AWARE Engineering recently graduated with flying colors from the summer session of the MassCONNECT startup accelerator organized by the Massachusetts Biotechnology Council.
-Eli, Scott, and Robert were in Boston on September 10th to present our pitch deck to our mentors and a room full of medical company startup gurus.
-Over the eight weeks of the mentoring session, our mentors helped us to refocus our intellectual property in order to create a better product.
-As part of this process, we’ve filed an addendum to our patent covering the development of a sensor array capable of monitoring medical device usage.
-All-in-all, the startup accelerator really helped us to tighten our ideas and our pitch.
-It’s really helped us to further our goal of helping those suffering from lung diseases.
+Aware Engineering graduated from the 2013 summer session of the MassCONNECT startup accelerator organized by the Massachusetts Biotechnology Council.
+Over the eight weeks of the MassCONNECT mentoring session, our mentors helped us to refocus our intellectual property in order to create a better product.
+As part of this process, Aware filed an addendum to our patent covering the development of a sensor array capable of monitoring medical device usage.
+All-in-all, the startup accelerator really helped to tighten both the ideas and business case and really helped to further the goal of helping those suffering from lung diseases.

 Thank you, MassBio and MassCONNECT!